Steps to importing soil, rock, gravel, sand, clay or water

 Apply for an import permit

-You'll need to apply for a permit to import from MPI if you're importing:
+You'll need to apply for a permit to import, if you're importing:

 - research samples for isolation of microorganisms

 - more than 10kg of soil